Shooting At Upstate South Carolina Shopping Mall - FITSNews

 At least three people were wounded during a shooting that took place at an Upstate, South Carolina shopping mall on Friday afternoon (May 2, 2025).

-The shooting took place at approximately 6:30 p.m.
-EDT at WestGate Mall – a shopping center located next to Interstate 26 approximately three miles west of downtown Spartanburg, S.C.
+The shooting occurred at approximately 6:30 p.m.
+EDT at WestGate Mall – a shopping center located next to Interstate 26, approximately three miles west of downtown Spartanburg, S.C.

 The aftermath of the incident – including shattered glass, bullet casings and bloody floors – was captured on camera by Upstate small businessman Joe Marzouca.